pingcap/docs/tidb-cloud/index-insight.md

 The Index Insight feature provides you with the following benefits:

-- Enhanced query performance: By identifying and suggesting appropriate indexes for slow queries, you can significantly enhance query execution speed, resulting in quicker response times and a better user experience.
+- Enhanced query performance: Index Insight identifies slow queries and suggests appropriate indexes for them, thereby speeding up query execution, reducing response time, and improving user experience.
-- Cost efficiency: Optimized query performance reduces the need for extra computing resources, enabling you to achieve more with existing infrastructure and potentially leading to operational cost savings.
+- Cost efficiency: By using Index Insight to optimize query performance, the need for extra computing resources is reduced, enabling you to use existing infrastructure more effectively.
+This can potentially lead to operational cost savings.
-- Simplified optimization process: Index Insight simplifies the process of identifying and implementing index improvements, eliminating the need for manual analysis and guesswork.
-You can get accurate recommendations using this feature, which saves time and effort.
+- Simplified optimization process: Index Insight simplifies the identification and implementation of index improvements, eliminating the need for manual analysis and guesswork.
+As a result, you can save time and effort with accurate index recommendations.
-- Improved application efficiency: By optimizing database performance, applications running on TiDB Cloud can handle larger workloads and serve more users concurrently, which enables businesses to scale operations effectively.
+- Improved application efficiency: By using Index Insight to optimize database performance, applications running on TiDB Cloud can handle larger workloads and serve more users concurrently, which makes scaling operations of applications more efficient.

 ## Usage

-This section introduces how to enable the Index Insight feature and obtain recommended indexes for your slow queries.
+This section introduces how to enable the Index Insight feature and obtain recommended indexes for slow queries.

 ### Before you begin